thecsw/MemePolice_bot/README.md

 ### Other dependencies

-Teeseract engine should be installed on a local machine to run the text recognition properly.
+Tesseract engine should be installed on a local machine to run the text recognition properly.

 #### Debian, Ubuntu (aptitude)
 ```